 - Dr.: Faten ADI

-British Civilization is a course addressed to first year master students. the course enables the students to trace the history of ideas that the British governments adopted during the 20th century.
-It introduces the students to the history of Great Britain and the different ideologies adopted during that period of time (1900-1979).
-The course highlights the political role played by the liberals ; conservatives and the labourites in shaping the history of the kingdom.
+British Civilization is a course addressed to first year master students.
+It enables the students to trace the history of ideas that the British governments adopted during the 20th century.
+The course aims at introducing the students to the history of Great Britain and the different ideologies adopted during that period of time (1900-1979).
+It highlights the political role played by the liberals ; conservatives and the labourites in shaping the history of the kingdom.

 - Dr: Moufida ZAIDI